-91-100.
-Superior functioning in a wider range of activities; life's problems never seem to get out of hand; is sought out by others because of his or her many positive qualifiers.
+91-100 Superior functioning in a wide range of activities; life's problems never seem to get out of hand; is sought out by others because of his or her many positive qualities.
 No symptoms.

-51-60 Moderate symptoms (for example, flat affect or occasional paint attacks) or moderate direction in social, occapitability, or school intensifier of the proposition of the control of the contro
+5-60 Moderate symptoms (for example, flat affect or occasional pain catarisk) or moderate difficulty in social, occupational, or school functioning (for example, few friends, or conflicts with peers or co-workers).